matrixswarm/matrixswarm/README.md

 remove agent: payload sent to Matrix which removes target and descendants; example: kill agent with a permanent_id of logger-4 and all children python3 bootloader.py --kill-perm_id logger-4

+inject agent: payload sent to Matrix which injects an agent into the domain of existent agent python3 bootloader.py --spawn-agent -n logger -pid logger-5 -targ logger-3 -n logger      = source file name, under /agent
+-pid logger-5  = permanent_id to be assigned the new agent, has to be unique in universe -targ logger-3 = parent that will have dominion over new agent

 #watch what agents are active
 python3 {root of files}/live_hive_watch.py